“Rhinoplasty – How it should be done”

 - Bone graft – Also, rarely used, but a good source to rebuild the bridge of nose after trauma or cancer removal.
 I have used bone from the skull (calvarium) for this purpose.

-Overview of What You Need to Know – FAQ
+Overview of What Thousand Oaks Patients Need to Know – FAQ

 Types of incisions

-External or Rethe Incision is a small incision placed on the middle column of the nose.
-The advantage is so great with this incision that I use it in almost all my Rhinoplasties.
+External or Rethe Incision is a small incision placed on the middle column of the Thousand Oaks patient’s nose.
+The advantage is so great with this incision that I use it in almost all my Rhinoplasty procedures.
 This incision allows me direct access to the cartilage and bone structure of your nose for better shaping.